“A joy to watch” – Time Out

 “Zielinski hovers quite perfectly between confidence and uncertainty” – In Review

-Harvey Zielinski is a transgender actor based in Melbourne, Australia, represented by Mollison Keightley Management.
+Harvey Zielinski is an actor based in Melbourne, Australia, represented by Mollison Keightley Management.
+He is also a queer transman who begun his transition in 2015.

-Harvey began acting in 1999 in W.A.
-In 2017 he graduated from the National Theatre Drama School (Advanced Diploma of Acting; 2015-2017).
-There he was awarded the Cybec Foundation scholarship in 2017.
-In his graduating year, he was selected to direct his classes devised show, I Will Not Be Here Long.
-Before the National Theatre, Harvey studied for two years at The Actors’ Studio, Sydney.
+In 2017 Harvey graduated from the National Theatre Drama School (Advanced Diploma of Acting; 2015-2017).
+There he was awarded the Cybec Foundation scholarship and directed his graduating classes devised show, I Will Not Be Here Long.
+Before the National Theatre, Harvey studied for two years at The Actors’ Studio.

-After graduating from the National Harvey was swiftly cast as Max in Taylor Mac’s Hir at Red Stitch Actors’ Theatre, directed by Daniel Clarke.
+After graduating Harvey was swiftly cast as Max in Taylor Mac’s Hir at Red Stitch Actors’ Theatre, directed by Daniel Clarke.
 Harvey performed alongside Belinda McLory, Ben Grant and Jordan Fraser-Trumble.
 Soon after being cast in Hir, Harvey was also awarded the 2018 Red Stitch Actors’ Theatre Graduate Ensemble Member position.
 He Assistant Directed Catherine Anne-Toupin’s Right Now for Red Stitch (dir.
-Katy Maudlin), and is now rehearsing for Annie Baker’s The Antipodes (10 July – 12 August, dir.
+Katy Maudlin), and now performed in Annie Baker’s The Antipodes (dir.
 Ella Caldwell).
+In October 2018 Harvey will play George Holly in Tennessee Williams’ Suddenly Last Summer, directed by Stephen Nicolazzo for Red Stitch Actors’ Theatre/Little One’s Theatre.
+Harvey has also completed filming for a guest role on a popular ABC comedy series (details coming soon!)

 Harvey’s film and TV credits include: Some Happy Day (feature film, dir.
 Catherine Hill), Starting From…Now!
 (TV/web series, dir.
 Julie Kalceff), You Can’t Ask That (ABC TV), Zoe.Misplaced (feature film, dir.
 Mekelle Mills), Coming Home (short film, dir.
 Summer Deroche).